 Choosing to become a nurse is a big commitment.
-It can be emotionally draining, the hours are long and you can be exposed to some incredibly stressful situations.
-But it is also hugely rewarding, with the ability to take your qualifications anywhere in the world and the opportunity to progress within a number of potential specialisms.
+It can be emotionally draining, the hours are long, and you can be exposed to some incredibly stressful situations.
+But it’s also hugely rewarding, with the ability to take your qualifications to the highest paying countries for nurses in the world and the opportunity to progress within a number of potential specialisms.

-As we’ve suggested many times before, the ability to communicate effectively is presumably the singular most important skill in any workplace, but even more so in a hospital.
-Whether you are working on a general ward, a frantic trauma team or as a midwife in a birthing room, being able to convey and receive information calmly and quickly, whether written or verbal, can literally be a matter of life and death.
+The ability to communicate effectively is presumably the singular most important skill in any workplace, but even more so in a hospital.
+Whether you’re working on a general ward, in a frantic trauma team or as a midwife in a birthing room, being able to convey and receive information calmly and quickly, whether written or verbal, can literally be a matter of life and death.

 Correctly documenting patient and treatment information is equally important, as these notes can be used as legal evidence in court if needed.
 And if you don’t give a thorough handover to the next shift, mistakes can be made and patient safety can be compromised.